Center for Organizational Research and Education: Activities

 In 2002, CCF spokesman John Doyle described nationwide radio ads put out by the group as efforts to attract people to their website and "draw attention to our enemies: just about every consumer and environmental group, chef, legislator or doctor who raises objections to things like pesticide use, genetic engineering of crops or antibiotic use in beef and poultry."

 CCF gave out annual "Tarnished Halo" awards to so-called "animal-rights zealots, celebrity busybodies, environmental scaremongers, self-appointed "public interest" advocates, trial lawyers, and other food activists", and its Guest Choice Network affiliate gave out the "Nanny Awards" to "food cops, anti-biotech activists, vegetarian scolds and meddling bureaucrats".

 CCF criticized statistics used by nutrition groups to describe a global "obesity epidemic", and in 2005, it filed a series of Freedom of Information Act requests against the U.S. Centers for Disease Control and Prevention in response to a CDC study stating that 400,000 Americans die each year as a consequence of being obese.
 After CCF campaign CDC reduced its estimates to 112,000 annual deaths, leading CCF to advertise widely that it had discredited the study.

-Recently, CCF launched a campaign targeting plant-based meat products like Beyond Meat and Impossible Foods.
+In 2020, CCF launched a campaign targeting plant-based meat products like Beyond Meat and Impossible Foods.
 CCF claims the plant-based meat is nothing more than "ultra-processed imitations."
 The organization has run full-page ads in The New York Times and The Wall Street Journal—in one comparing the product contents to dog food.
 The Center for Consumer Freedom also conducts polling, including one from 2021 which found that 73 percent of nutritionists don't recommend fake meat.
 Several articles have stated that CCF's campaign against plant-based meat contributed to the industry's dip in 2023, including Plant Based News which called CCF's campaigns "a far more significant issue than the article implies."

 As for why CCF is pursuing plant-based meat, Berman said, "The rhetoric is ahead of the facts...I’m not trying to say their stuff is going to kill you.
 What I am going to say is it is not healthier for you...These are not burgers or sausages or chicken strips that have been constructed with crushed celery."

 The project has included advertisements, reports, and commercials.
 One ad that aired during the 2020 Super Bowl was met with a parody commercial from Impossible Foods.

 Most recently, CORE launched a campaign called China Owns Us.
 Its website contains a white paper called "China’s Global Supply Chain: How Chinese Communism Threatens American Interests."